Frau Holle: Summary

-A rich widow lived with her daughter and her stepdaughter.
-The widow favored her younger biological daughter, allowing her to become spoiled and idle while her older stepdaughter was left to do all the work.
+A rich widow has one lazy daughter whom she spoils and a kind, hardworking stepdaughter whom she forces to do all the housework.
 Every day, the stepdaughter would sit outside the cottage and spin beside the well.

-One day, she pricked her finger on the point of the spindle.
-As she leaned over the well to wash the blood away, the spindle fell from her hand and sank out of sight.
-The stepdaughter feared that she would be punished for losing the spindle, and in panic she leapt into the well after it.
+One day, the diligent girl is spinning when she pricks her finger on the spindle.
+As she leans over the well to wash the blood away, the spindle falls from her hand and sinks out of sight.
+The girl runs to her stepmother, who orders her to fetch the spindle.
+Terrified, the girl jumps in the well.

-The girl found herself in a meadow, where she came upon an oven full of bread.
-The bread asked to be taken out before it burned.
-With a baker's peel, she took all the loaves out and then walked on.
-Then she came to an apple tree that asked that its apples be harvested.
-So she did so and gathered them into a pile before continuing on her way.
-Finally, she came to a small house of an old woman, who offered to allow the girl to stay if she would help with the housework.

-The woman identified herself as Frau Holle, and cautioned the girl to shake the featherbed pillows and coverlet well when she made the bed, as that would make it snow in the girl's world.
-The girl agreed to take service with Frau Holle, and took care to always shake the featherbed until the feathers flew about like snowflakes.
+The girl finds herself in a beautiful meadow.
+She comes upon an oven full of bread.
+The loaves of bread ask to be taken out before they burn.
+With a baker's peel, she takes all the bread out and walks on.
+Then she comes to an apple tree that asks for its fruit to be harvested.
+The girl does so by shaking the tree and gathering the apples into a pile before continuing on her way.
+Finally, she comes to a small house of an old woman with big teeth which frighten the girl.
+However, the old woman, whose name is Frau Holle, offers the girl food and shelter in exchange for one task: every day, the girl must shake the featherbed pillows and coverlet when she makes Frau Holle's bed; whenever the feathers fly out, snow covers the girl's world.
+The girl agrees to work for Frau Holle, and always shakes the old woman's featherbed to bring out the snowflakes.